 You will receive a username and password for each of your children attending the school.
 Your login information should be kept safe.
-If you lose your login information or have difficulty accessing the Parent Portal please contact Chris Allen, our VLE Co-ordinator, on 01670 712311 ext.
-234.
+If you lose your login information or have difficulty accessing the Parent Portal please contact our Data Team.